larapeeps/larapeeps.com/README.md

 This command will prompt you for all the required fields and allow you to add a person to multiple groups

 **Twitter / X integration (optional)**
-To make adding people easier, you can enable autocomplete of properties like name, website and country from twitter
+To make adding people easier, you can enable autocomplete of properties like name, website and country
 To enable this, add your Twitter API key to your .env file like this:

 ```